Bachelor of HSLS

 The curriculum integrates a sequence of interdisciplinary coursework with courses designed to provide a sound understanding of normal human communication processes and an introduction to speech-language pathology and audiology.

-To earn a BSCSD, students must complete 27 semester hours of Hearing, Speech and Language Sciences coursework, as well as six to eight semester hours of specific courses in anthropology, biology, interpersonal communication, mathematics, physics or psychology.
+To earn a BSHSLS, students must complete 27 semester hours of Hearing, Speech, and Language Sciences coursework, as well as six to eight semester hours of specific courses in anthropology, biology, interpersonal communication, mathematics, physics, or psychology.

 For detailed information on the curriculum, see the Undergraduate Catalog.

-The field is inherently interdisciplinary; few academic or clinical realms are unrelated to communication sciences and disorders.
+The field is inherently interdisciplinary; few academic or clinical realms are unrelated to hearing, speech, and language sciences.
 Students wishing to pursue graduate studies in any clinical field can develop a good foundation through this minor.